Rare, but deadly: tackling placental cancer

 Cervical cancer is often treatable, but this can depend on how early the cancer is detected.
 As with all cancers, catching it early makes it easier to treat.
 That’s why it’s important to attend your screening appointments and go to your GP if you spot any symptoms.

-A diagnosis of cervical cancer can be overwhelming.
-But there are places you can go to get support.
+If you’d like more information or support for a cervical cancer diagnosis, there are places you can go to get support.

 As a women’s health charity, we fund research to save and change the lives of women, girls and babies.